dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 - __Docker Pipeline Plugin:__ This plugin allows you to define your Jenkins pipeline using Docker commands.
 It integrates Docker functionality directly into your Jenkins pipeline script.

 - __Amazon ECR Plugin:__ This plugin provides integration with Amazon ECR.
 It allows you to easily push and pull Docker images to and from ECR repositories.

+- __Blue Ocean:__ Blue Ocean aims to simplify the way you create, visualize, and manage your Jenkins pipelines.
+It offers a more user-friendly and visual approach to building and monitoring pipeline workflows.

 ![](./images/j3.PNG)
 ![](./images/j4.PNG)